 <Introductory paragraph>

-The IEEE Standards Association (IEEE-SA) is home to several of the key global technologies using spectrum globally.
+The IEEE Standards Association (IEEE-SA) is home to several of the key global technologies using license-exempt spectrum globally.
 The IEEE-SA, through its participants, is a major contributor to the standardization of leading wireless technologies.
 It supports position that intelligent spectrum allocation and management is needed for both licensed and license-exempt technologies to meet the explosive growth in wireless data demand.

-<The IEEE 802 family of technologies for unlicensed spectrum>
+<The IEEE 802 family of technologies for license-exempt spectrum>

-IEEE-SA participants develop wireless standards for unlicensed spectrum such as the IEEE 802.11 Wireless LAN (WLAN) and IEEE Standard 802.15 Wireless Speciality Networks (WSN).
+IEEE-SA participants develop wireless standards for license-exempt spectrum such as the IEEE 802.11 Wireless LAN (WLAN) and IEEE Standard 802.15 Wireless Speciality Networks (WSN).
 While the former has reached wide fame under the brand-name Wi-Fi, the latter is used in applications ranging from car keys to agriculture.

 add more stuff? delete above?